-It is the implementation core of Bluetooth LE protocol stacks.
+It is the core to implement Bluetooth LE protocol stacks.
 It consists of Controller, HCI, and Host protocols (including ATT, L2CAP, GAP, SM, and GATT), and supports roles of Broadcaster, Observer, Peripheral, and Central.

 Bluetooth LE SDK

 It refers to software development kit that provides easy-to-use SDK Bluetooth LE APIs and SDK System APIs.